 1. Check for the freshness of tea, and the garden where it has been sourced from, also how it is processed after being plucked.
 It is important that you choose good quality tea leaves for your daily consumption.

 2. What is the nature of the blend of your tea ?
-Nowadays, a lot of brands have come out with artificially flavoured teas, claiming it as herbal teas or are using extract based masalas to add to chais, which may not be suitable for regular consumption, and could affect the digestive system and metabolic processes.
+Nowadays, a lot of brands have come out with artificially flavoured teas, claiming it as herbal teas Desi masala chai, masalas to add to chais, which may not be suitable for regular consumption, and could affect the digestive system and metabolic processes.
 Look out for tea blends that carry no artificial flavours, extracts, colours and preservatives.
 Further, it is important to note that not all blends are developed keeping in mind the compatibility quotients amongst ingredients, and may cause raucous in the stomach and aggravate dosha imbalance, when consumed repeatedly over a period of time.
 Choose blends that are backed with research, and are built on a strong ayurvedic understanding of the ingredients, their use and effect on the body when consumed together.

 Overall, tea is an excellent choice of beverage, since it carries polyphenols that help improve or treat digestion issues, helps with weight management, diabetes, neurodegenerative disease, and cardiovascular disease.
 It has multiple other benefits depending from blend to blend.